-The way that CBD works together with the other compounds is known as the entourage effect.
+The way that this happens is known as the entourage effect.

 In this article, we’ll cover:

 - What are the different compounds found in CBD oil

 - What is the difference between CBD isolate, full-spectrum, and broad-spectrum CBD?

 What is the entourage effect with CBD?

 The entourage effect theory essentially says that the various components found in cannabis are complementary.

 As well as having individual benefits, consuming these compounds in tandem essentially gives a superboost, and provokes stronger results.
 Like cheese and chips – or hangovers and your bed – some things are just better together.